Doing Business - Singapore vs Germany

 Every entrepreneur who starts up a company envisions growth for his business.
 In order to bring that dream to fruition, it is vital to choose the right environment with the right conditions to set up a business.
 As the saying goes, the grass is greener on the other side.
 Hence, entrepreneurs must consider the various challenges before venturing into a new country to set up their business.
 A careful analysis of strengths, weaknesses, opportunities and risks associated with setting up a business in a given market is crucial.
 In this regard, country guides on business environments are useful tools that help entrepreneurs compare business locations and make an informed decision.

-- The World Bank has consistently ranked Singapore as the world’s easiest place to do business.
-Singapore has maintained its number one position for the fifth year in a row in the latest edition of the ‘Doing Business Report'.
+- The World Bank has ranked Singapore in second place as the world’s easiest place to do business in its 2017 'Doing Business Report'.
 Its ability to stay at the top of the list proves that it has the necessary elements that make it a great place to start and run a business.
-Germany, on the other hand was ranked #22.
-Singapore’s strengths lie in the areas of trading across borders (ranked #1), protecting investors (ranked #2), starting a business (ranked #4) and paying taxes (ranked #4).
-Germany did not perform as well when compared to Singapore on the same areas.
-It ranked #14 for trading across borders, #93 for protecting investors, #88 for starting a business and #88 for paying taxes.
-When it comes to setting up a business, it takes nine procedures and 15 days to do so in Germany.
-To incorporate company in Singapore, it takes only 24 hours and two procedures.
+Germany was ranked #20.
+Singapore’s strengths lie in the areas of trading enforcing contracts (ranked #2), protecting minority investors (ranked #4), starting a business (ranked #6) and paying taxes (ranked #7).
+Germany, on the other hand, ranked #22 in enforcing contracts, #63 for protecting minority investors, #113 for starting a business and #41 for paying taxes.
+When it comes to setting up a business in Germany, it takes nine procedures and 15 days to do so.
+To incorporate a company in Singapore, it takes 24 hours and two procedures.

 - The PWC, IFC, World Bank’s ‘2016 Paying Taxes Report‘ ranked Singapore #4 for ease of paying taxes while Germany came in #88.

-- When it comes to tax burdens, Forbes’ ‘2010 Best Countries for Business Index’ ranked Singapore #4 while Germany ranked #48.
-Prior to that, in Forbes’ ‘2009 Tax Misery & Reform Index‘, Singapore was ranked #11, indicating that tax burden on its residents were lower than in Germany (ranked #35).
-While personal income tax rates in Germany range from 0% to 47.5%, personal income taxation starts at 0% and ends at 20% for income above S$320,000 in Singapore.
+- When it comes to tax burdens, personal income tax rates in Germany range from 0% to 47.5%, while personal income taxation starts at 0% and ends at 20% for income above S$320,000 in Singapore.
 Germany’s federal corporate tax rate is 15.8% while the municipal trade tax ranges between 14%-17%.
 The effective corporate tax rate is between 30%-33%.
 Singapore’s corporate income tax rate is 8.5% for profits up to S$300,000 and a flat 17% for profits above S$300,000.
 With 16 tax payments, Germany imposes more than three times the number of tax payments than in Singapore.

-- In the World Economic Forum’s ‘2014 – 2015 Global Competitiveness Report’, Singapore is the second-most competitive economy among 140 economies while Germany’s competitiveness rank is #4.
-Although Germany is just two positions away from Singapore, its has many problematic factors including high tax rates and tax regulations, restrictive labor regulations, difficulty in getting access to financing, inefficient government bureaucracy, inadequately educated workforce and political instability.
-Singapore’s strong suit is precisely in these areas.
+- In the World Economic Forum’s ‘2017 – 2018 Global Competitiveness Report’, Singapore is the third most competitive economy among 137 economies while Germany’s competitiveness ranks at #5.
+Although Germany is just two positions away from Singapore, its has many problematic factors including high tax rates, tax regulations, restrictive labor regulations, inefficient government bureaucracy and inadequately educated workforce while Singapore’s strong suit is precisely in these areas.
 Singapore has low corporate and income taxation, liberal labor laws, an abundance of funding, efficient and stable government and a talented workforce.

-- In the Heritage Foundation’s ‘2015 Index of Economic Freedom’ Singapore emerged as the second freest economy among 174 countries while Germany came in as the 16th freest.
-Singapore scored high points on areas such business freedom, trade freedom, government spending, property rights, labor freedom and freedom from corruption.
-Singapore superseded Germany in terms of fiscal freedom (Singapore’s 91.2 vs. Germany’s 60.8 points), labor freedom (Singapore’s 96.9 vs. Germany’s 51.2 points) and government spending (Singapore’s 91.3 vs. Germany’s 42.7 points).
+- In the Heritage Foundation’s ‘2018 Index of Economic Freedom’ Singapore emerged as the second freest economy among 174 countries while Germany came in at #25.
+Singapore scored high points on areas such business freedom, trade freedom, government spending, property rights, labor freedom and government integrity.
+Singapore superseded Germany in terms of judicial effectiveness (Singapore’s 90.9 vs. Germany’s 78points), labor freedom (Singapore’s 92.6 vs. Germany’s 53.3 points) and government spending (Singapore’s 90.6 vs. Germany’s 41.3 points).

 Openness to Trade

-- Data from the World Economic Forum’s ‘2010 Global Enabling Trade Report’ shows that when it comes to openness to trade, Singapore takes the number one spot out of 125 countries while Germany takes the 13th place.
+- Data from the World Economic Forum’s ‘2016 Global Enabling Trade Report’ shows that when it comes to openness to trade, Singapore takes the number one spot out of 136 countries while Germany takes the 9th place.
 Singapore emerged number one due to its open trade policy, stable regulatory environment, low trade barriers, low tariff structure, efficient border administration, sophisticated transport and port infrastructure, logistics efficiency, and affordability of shipments.
-Germany did not perform as well as Singapore due to the complexity and quantity of tariffs it imposes, its inefficient and non-transparent customs administration, low use of info-communication technology, difficulty in hiring foreign labor and high costs on business due to terrorism.
-While Germany ranked #101 for domestic and foreign market access and ranked #15 border administration, Singapore ranked #1 on both counts.
-In terms of business environment Germany ranks #15 while Singapore ranks #2.

-- According to the ‘2014 Corruptions Perceptions Index‘ released by Transparency International, a global coalition against corruption, Singapore was perceived as a “very clean” and non-corrupt country and was ranked #7.
-Germany was considered clean as well but was ranked #12.
+- According to the ‘2017 Corruptions Perceptions Index‘ released by Transparency International, a global coalition against corruption, Singapore was perceived as a “very clean” and non-corrupt country and was ranked #6.
+Germany was ranked #12.

 - Aon Consulting’s ‘2013 People Risk Index‘ reveals that Singapore is the second-lowest risk city in the world for employing people while Berlin (Germany) was placed at the 40th position.

-- The ‘2010 HSBC Expat Economics Report‘ shows that Singapore is considered a top wealth hot-spot (ranked #3), where the propensity to earn disposable income and enjoy luxury is high.
-This puts the city state in the 4th position of the list.
-Germany ranks #24 at the bottom quartile of the list, indicating that it is an unattractive location for career progression.
+- The ‘2017 HSBC Expat Explorer Global Report‘ shows that Singapore is considered a top wealth hot-spot, where the propensity to earn disposable income and enjoy luxury is high.
+This puts the city state in the 4th position under its 'Economics' category and 1st place in its overall results.
+Germany ranks #3 for its 'Economics' category and #4 in the overall results.

 |2016||Ease of Paying Taxes||5||72||PWC, IFC, World Bank's 2016 Paying Taxes Survey|